yunyun3599/yunyun3599.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Developer who loves studying
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Hi!
+My name is Yoonjae choi.
+I am..:

-- I rock a great mustache
+- working as a MLops Engineer
-- I'm extremely loyal to my family
+- interested in SW Engineering, Data Engineering and of course MLops!

 What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.